It’s National Taco Day.

 First up, Las Peñas.
 The menu is low frills.
 You pay in cash at the Las Peñas Grocery counter, and there are no chips and salsa.
 However, the payoff is tenfold.

-Regular tacos come on two corn tortillas with your choice of meat with a heap of fresh white onion and cilantro for $2.69 each.
+Regular tacos come on two corn tortillas with your choice of meat with a heaping scoop of fresh white onion and cilantro.
+The cost is $2.69 each.

 “Las Peñas opened in 2010, but flew below my radar until Jhembert “J.P.”
 Perdomo told my colleague Mark Fisher during an interview,” Dayton.com reporter Amelia Robinson wrote after discovering Las Peñas tacos.

 “I tried three regular tacos with chorizo, barbacoa and carnitas.
 Each came with a mountain of tender meat that the tortilla held up to.
 I cleaned my plate after squeezing on lime and deliciously spicy chili sauces that lingered in my mouth.
 The thick bits of barbacoa were a standout, with drizzles of spicy chili oil sauce and salsa verde,” Robinson wrote.